Elia Johnson, LCSW

 Before joining OAD, Elia worked at Brooklyn Defender Services in the Adolescent Defense Practice, supporting youth ages 14-21 charged with felonies.
 Earlier roles include serving as a Project Associate at the Correctional Association of New York and as a research assistant at the New York State Psychiatric Center and the Center for Court Innovation.

-Elia has been certified as a Seminar in Field Instruction (SIFI) supervisor since 2016 instructor students from Columbia, NYU and Fordham during their eight-month practicum instruction.
+Elia has been certified as a Seminar in Field Instruction (SIFI) supervisor since 2016, instructing students from Columbia, NYU, and Fordham during their eight-month practicum instruction.